decentraland/old-documentation/_posts/development-guide/2022-03-15-create-libraries.md

 6. Push a change (any change) to the main branch of your GitHub repo and the package will be published.

    That's it, now the package can be installed by anyone using `npm i <package-name>`!
+You can now find your library if you search for it by name in [npmjs.com](https://www.npmjs.com).

 7. Flesh out the `/src` folder of your project with all the functionality you want to expose and push changes to GitHub.